MichaelKMalak/flutter_github_app/README.md

     * Repository description
     * Numbers of stars for the repo.
     * Username and avatar of the owner.
+    * Repository language

 Additional Features:
 - [x] As a User I should be able to keep scrolling and new results should appear (pagination).
 - [x] As a User I should be able to refresh by pulling the list downwards.
+- [x] As a User I could open the application from web.

 ### An alternative way to view this repository issues